sarahgarcin/tool-for-awesome-icons/README.md

 # Tool for awesome icons

 *Tool for awesome icons* is a small, easy-to-use web tool for creating square icons.
-It was developed for the research project [Smart Forests](https://www.smartforests.net/)
+It was developed  to create podcast icons for the research project [Smart Forests](https://www.smartforests.net/)

 [Demo](http://site.sarahgarcin.com/tool-for-awesome-icons/)